mth/yeti/doc/intro.rst

 Destructuring bind is a shorthand for binding names from field references::

     > {what = a, timeout = b} = ev
-    a is string = test
+    a is string = "test"
     b is number = 5
     > a ^ b
     "test5" is string